 Alexander (2003) 3-Stage Model of Novice to Expert Transition

 Alexander (2003) presented a simplified 3 stage model for expert development which includes: Acclimation, Competence, and Proficiency/Expertise.
 Alexander uses Proficiency and expertise as one and same thing.
 She postulated that knowledge (domain and topic), strategic processing (surface and deep), and interest (long-term and situational) are the three components interact with each other as the individual progresses towards the expertise.
 Knowledge component is subdivided into domain knowledge (breadth of knowledge within a field) and topic knowledge (specific items or instances of knowledge within the scope of domain knowledge).
 Strategy processing component addresses the development of more sophisticated learning strategies from surface-level strategies as he/she progresses towards expertise.
 The third component interest has two forms individual interest, which are long-term interest in a domain and the situational interest which is short-term and relates to the immediate situation.

 As cited by Baker (2006), Alexander states that a synergy among these components is necessary for the learner to move from competence into the proficiency /expertise stage.
 The main use of this model is managing student’s progress and providing them with a practical instructional environment.

 Strategic processing (surface-level/ deep)

 Interest (individual or situational)

-Learners have limited or fragmented domain and topic knowledge
+Learners have a limited or fragmented domain and topic knowledge